marissawyl/SQL-Python-Projects/Project_1_RFM_Revenue_Margin_Analysis/README.md

 ## Data & Methodology
 ### Data Source
-The analysis uses the Microsoft Contoso sample dataset (~100,000 rows), obtained from Luke Barousse’s data analytics resources.
-The dataset simulates transactional retail data, including sales, customer, product, and store information.
+The analysis uses the Microsoft Contoso sample dataset (~199,000 rows), obtained from Luke Barousse’s data analytics resources.
+The dataset contains transactional sales data along with customer and product attributes.
+The dataset is relatively clean and structured, so no extensive data cleaning was required.

+### Methodology
+#### SQL: Customer Modeling & Aggregation
+SQL was used as the primary layer for customer-level modeling and metric preparation.
+The main steps include:
+1. Customer-level aggregation
+   • Combined customer name fields
+   • Identified last purchase date per customer
+   • Calculated purchase frequency and total monetary value
+   • Normalized revenue using exchange rates
+2. RFM feature engineering
+   a.
+Recency calculated as days since last transaction
+   b.
+Frequency defined as number of unique orders
+   c.
+Monetary defined as total customer spending
+   d.
+Percentile-based cutoffs (20%, 40%, 60%, 80%) used to assign R, F, and M scores
+3. Customer segmentation
+   a.
+Customers were classified into standard RFM segments (e.g. Champions, Loyal, At Risk) based on score combinations
+   b.
+Results were materialized as a reusable SQL view

+Category-level aggregation

+Focused analysis on high-value segments (Champions and Loyal)

+Aggregated total units, total revenue, average revenue per customer, and revenue share by product category and subcategory